artic-network/fieldbioinformatics/docs/primer-schemes.md

 #### schemes

-Once all lines in a `*.primer.bed` file have been read and converted to primer objects they are held in a `scheme`.
+Once all lines in a `primer.bed` file have been read and converted to primer objects they are held in a `scheme`.
 In `artic-tools`, this consists of 2 unordered maps, one for forward primers and one for reverse primers, as well as some additional datastructures to allow validation, index and query of schemes.

-### Validating schemes

-> Note: the following sections apply to `artic-tools`

-On reading the scheme file, it will have satisified the following checks:

-- scheme file must exist and be readable
-- scheme file must have at least 5 columns (tab separated)
-- each row must encode a primer (problem rows are flagged and validation fails after all rows are tried)
-- scheme file must not contain multiple reference sequence IDs (first column)

-The scheme data structure will then be validated:

-- the scheme must contain primers
-- the number of forward primers must match the number of reverse primers (this is **after** merging alts)
-- each forward primer must have a reverse primer with a matching base name within the same primer pool
-- no gaps must be present within the scheme (i.e. regions of the reference not covered)

 ### Querying schemes